 Say Hello to Permission Marketing

 What’s the permission marketing and why it is so important to remember about the consent which goes further than checkboxes?
-It’s a matter of respect for privacy, time and a common sense.
-Without them you will be forever stuck on a spam heap.
+It’s a matter of respect for privacy, time and common sense.
+Without them, you will be forever stuck on a spam heap.
 Finally, how can you use this knowledge in your company’s communication?

 TV commercials can be fast-forwarded, ads on YouTube – muted, all inboxes have antispam filters and pop-ups on websites are hidden by a plugin.
 Outdoor advertisement is harder to filter out.
 Even though our sights are focused on the newest 6-inch displays, flashy billboards are still lurking at the peripheries.
-And somehow, as a marketer you must reach your audiences.
+And somehow, as a marketer, you must reach your audiences.

-We, at SMSAPI, would say: SMS is the way, because you cannot filter them out, they have very high open rate… and so on.
-But before we start enumerating its advantages, let’s take a while to understand the source of its superiority.
+We, at SMSAPI, would say: SMS marketing is the way because you cannot filter them out, they have a very high open rate… and so on.
+But before I start enumerating its advantages, let’s take a while to understand the source of its superiority.
 Although it might sound counterintuitive, GDPR has made SMS particularly strong.

 They say nobody wants to listen, read or watch marketing messages.
 On the other hand, marketing is meant to shape desires and dreams.
-Let the example of a simple newsletter be the answer.
-In a GDPR-compliant world, subscription is always a conscious decision which comes with a certain expectation.
+Let the simple newsletter be an example.
+In a GDPR-compliant world, a subscription is always a conscious decision that comes with a certain expectation.

 The brand-client relation should be well-organized with clear roles and boundaries.
-Both sides should be able to leave without the communication trauma.
+Both sides should be able to leave without communication trauma.
 Giving control over the marketing switch might be difficult but fret not, transparency goes a long way!

 Opt-in for Opt-out

 Let the hesitant leads leave.
 Show a straight path and leave them with a feeling they are missing something extremely interesting behind.
 It works with every channel.
-Add unsubscribe button at the bottom of your mailing and include Opt-out link in the first SMS you sent to your customer.
+Add the unsubscribe button at the bottom of your mailing and include the Opt-out link in the first SMS you sent to your customer.

-One way of making your database more valuable is to provide your clients with a measurable profit.
+Provide your clients with a measurable profit.
 It might be a loyalty program or a VIP club with exclusive bonuses.
 Smart marketers won’t stop on sensing 20% off voucher, but they will engage with their clients.
 Show them that they are a part of a large community centered around an idea.
 Charity perhaps?
 CSR efforts are usually based on primal instincts but might also spark loyalty.
 And as we all know, loyal clients won’t click the unsubscribe button.